DuiToken/DuiToken/contract/README.md

 ~ noted 19/6/21
 - Have spent a lot of time updating the stability of the DuiToken API, and working towards creating a stable & fast token dashboard.
 Have been working on dApp Dev, but shifting current focus to new website refresh (to ensure the project has easily accessible/understandable clear information around what and who we are / why / our idea) - currently most people just think "memetoken".
 This seems to be the main issue for retaining investors.
 Next medium article soon to be published, which covers some of our dApp goals/roadmap/plans & future ideals.
 ~ noted 19/6/21
+- Dev focus shifted to Dui V2 over the past months - new token contract has been functioning as expected, Recovery Protocol functions with BNB, have been awaiting some final team decisions before relaunch.
+~ noted 15/9/21

 ### Team Token Distribution